lazy-kafka/lazy-kafka/README.md

 - settings management
 - k-connect continuous update (like watch)
   - [x] Color the State column based on the value
-  - [>] Fix currently highlighted connector selection on update
+  - [x] Fix currently highlighted connector selection on update
   - [x] Load from config file
     - [-] Add file watcher - get inspiration from watchdog or [toolong](https://github.com/Textualize/toolong/blob/main/src/toolong/watcher.py)
+  - [ ] Expose more configuration (kafka auth related)

 ## v0.2.0
 - see messages in a stream
   - extend kafka page support: AIOKafka/confluent-kafka library facade
+    - implementation only with confluent-kafka, but with a facade
+- produce messages into a stream
+  - concrete producer
+  - dummy producer (agent pool pattern?)

+##

 ## v1.0
 Generate client code from openapi